 We are getting ready with new plans and a new agenda for 2017:

 1. Reform the Party -- it has become apparent to many young Democrats that the current direction of the party is not working, and thus we must change to a more Progressive party that excites and engages voters.

-2. Fighting the Establishment -- We will be promoting and encourage students to run for their county's Precinct Captain to help influence Executive Committee elections and thus influence party policy.
+2. Fighting the Establishment -- It is the opinion of an overwhelming majority of millennial voters that the current party establishment has become ineffective and has lost sight of our core values as Democrats.
+We will be working to enable any and all students who want to see change in their party to become the change that they want to see.
+Primarily through community involvement and through promoting and encourage students to run for their county's Precinct Captain to help influence Executive Committee elections and thus influence party policy.

 3. Progressive Action in CDO -- When it came to recruiting volunteers to help with the 2016 election, the most common reason for refusal from liberally-minded college students was the party's affiliation with Hillary Clinton and our club's relationship with the Clinton Campaign.
 The fact of the matter is that students our age overwhelmingly reject the Neo-Liberal policies of Establishment Democrats and we need our state level College Democrats to reflect that in order for College Democrats to remain relevant and effective on campuses across the state.

 4. Resisting Trump & Setting the Framework for 2018 -- Needless to say, resisting Trump & protecting people's freedoms and civil rights will be a large part of plans in the next 4 years.
 Part of this will be setting the framework for retaking the legislature.

 5. Hunger on Campus -- Outside of politics we have problems at home that need help.
 Many people are not aware that hunger is a serious issue at WSU, and one that we are prepared to take on!